Leave quickly

 • These practices undermine consent and personal boundaries.

 However, boys and young men can also be targeted, and their experiences must not be dismissed.
-Any non-consensual sexual image – regardless of gender – is abuse.
+In some cases, they are specifically targeted for coercion, threats, or financial exploitation using AI-generated images.

 Why deepfake pornography causes such serious harm

 Deepfake sexual images can be devastating.
 Survivors often describe feeling violated, humiliated and powerless.
 Unlike other forms of online abuse, deepfakes can feel intensely personal because the image looks like you.
+For children and young people, this can be especially difficult to process, particularly where images are shared within peer groups.

 Research and survivor testimony highlight impacts including: